-- Wash asparagus, break stalk in two, snapping just to the point at which it bends.
+- Wash asparagus.
+Break each stalk into two — snapping just to the point at which the stalk bends.

-- Discard the woody ends (the bottom portion) and steam the top part of the asparagus stalks in salted water, with droplets of olive oil, for about 6 minutes.
+- Discard the woody ends (the bottom portion) of the asparagus stalks.
+Steam the top portions of the asparagus in a pot of lightly salted water.
+Add a bit of olive oil to the water.
+Cook for about 6 minutes.

-- Then, combine the asparagus with 6-8 hardboiled eggs.
+- Combine the asparagus with 6 to 8 hardboiled eggs.
 Toss them with a blend of olive oil and a splash of vinegar.
 Add salt and pepper to taste.

 When we set the hot bowl of the celebrated Dalmatian dish on the table, steam danced up into the chilled air.
 Everyone quickly dove in.
 With many children averse to eating vegetables, I was impressed that the boys devoured them with such gusto.
 I guess their fervor illustrates how delicious the dish really was.
 The wild asparagus had a more intense flavor than its farmed counterparts.
 Simply put, it was delicate and divine.

 Our lunch was rounded off with a 2008 Pinot Bijeli (a semi-sweet white wine), roasted chicken and pork, crusty, fresh bread, and strong Croatian coffee.

 On the ride back to our home away from home in Trogir, we drove past a flock of sheep crossing the road, later stopping at an overlook point to glimpse the dwarfed Trogir far below.
 After a weekend of sailing and asparagus hunting, with such extraordinary food swirling in our bellies, we returned home utterly relaxed, and grateful to our friends for sharing such a marvelous part of Croatian springtime culture with us.